Flashfyre/Yume-2kki-Explorer/README.md

 Display a list of available menu themes in a modal window.
 Hovering over a menu theme will show information from the Wiki on how to locate it.
 Clicking a menu theme will navigate to the world it's located in if applicable.

+### Wallpapers

+Display a list of available wallpapers in a modal window.
+Hovering over a wallpaper will show information from the Wiki on how to locate it.
+Clicking a wallpaper will navigate to the world it's located in if applicable.

 ## Settings

 Settings are accessible by clicking the arrow tab in the bottom center of the page.